across-protocol/contracts/README.md

 ## ZK Sync Adapter

-`zksync` does not plug cleanly into `hardhat-deploy` so there are special instructions for compiling and deploying contracts on `zksync`.
+These are special instructions for compiling and deploying contracts on `zksync`.
 The compile command will create `artifacts-zk` and `cache-zk` directories.

 ### Compile

 This step requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) to be running, as the `solc` docker image is fetched as a prerequisite.

 `yarn compile-zksync`

-### Deploy

-`yarn hardhat deploy-zksync --script 016_deploy_zksync_spokepool.ts --network zksync-goerli`